 The District has entered into agreements to lease certian equipment.
-The lease agreements qualify as other than short-term leases under GASB Statement No. 87 and therefore, have been recorded at the present value of the future minimum lease payements as of July 1, 2021.
+The lease agreements qualify as other than short-term leases under GASB Statement No. 87 and therefore, have been recorded at the present value of the future minimum lease payements as of their commencement date.

 The first agreement was executed June 1, 2021, to lease an equipment and requires 48 monthly payments of \$286.
 There are no variable payment componets of the lease.
 The lease liability is measured at a discount rate of 0.25%, which was the District's borrowing rate at the inception of the lease agreement.
-As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$9,569 as of June 30, 2022.
-The right-to-use asset is discussed in more detail in the Right-To-Use Assets section in Note 8.
+As a result of the lease, the District has recorded a right-to-use leased asset with a net book value of \$6,382 as of June 30, 2023.

 The second agreement was executed July 29, 2021, to lease an equipment and requires 48 monthly payments of \$7,662.
 There are no variable payment componets of the lease.
 The lease liability is measured at a discount rate of 0.25%, which was the District's borrowing rate at the inception of the lease agreement.
-As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$263,469 as of June 30, 2022.
-The right-to-use asset is discussed in more detail in the Right-To-Use Assets section in Note 8.
+As a result of the lease, the District has recorded a right-to-use leased asset with a net book value of \$178,279 as of June 30, 2023.